terrorizer1980/litmus/Litmus-test-examples.md

 ## Checking facts

-Calling facter or getting other system information was like:
+Previously, you would call facter or getting other system information like:

 ```ruby
 fact_on(host, 'osfamily')
 fact('selinux')
 ```

-You can now use the serverspec functions (incidentally, these are cached so are quick to call) look here for more https://serverspec.org/host_inventory.html
+With Litmus, you can use the serverspec functions — these are cached so are quick to call.
+For example:

 ```ruby
 os[:family]
 host_inventory['facter']['os']['release']
 ```
+For more information, see the [serverspec docs](https://serverspec.org/host_inventory.html).

-## Debugging your tests
+## Debugging tests

 There is a known issue when running certain commands from within a pry session.
-It is recommended that you use the following pry-byebug gem.
+To debug tests, use the following pry-byebug gem:

 ```ruby
 gem  'pry-byebug', '> 3.4.3'
 ```

-## Travis setup example
+## Setting up Travis

-This is what a Travis config chunk would look like for running puppet_litmus tests.
+An example of a Travis configuration chunk in a `puppet_litmus` test:

 ```yaml
 ---